johanhalse/musculus/README.md

 ### The Application object

-The Application object is a little singleton object that sits on top of your controllers and handles the more global responsibilities of your app.
+The Application object is a little singleton object that sits on top of your controllers and handles the global responsibilities of your app.
 In order to actually get your controllers working, you need to call `Application.start()`:

 ```javascript
 import { Application } from "musculus";